Maine Film Center Programs & Partners

 Railroad Square Cinema

 Founded in 1978, Railroad Square Cinema has been named Maine’s “Best Theatre” in several statewide polls and surveys.
-It has also been honored by the Sundance Institute as one of 12 theaters in the country recognized for achievement in its Art House Program.
-Railroad Square showcases a variety of American and international films and is a vital hub for Maine arts and cultural events.
+It was also honored by the Sundance Institute as one of 12 inaugural theaters in the country invited to participate in its Art House Program.
+Railroad Square showcases a variety of American and international films, serves as a key venue for the Maine International Film Festival, and is a vital hub for Maine arts and cultural events.

 Partners & Collaborators